SecOpsPete/threat-hunting-scenarios/rdp-breach-hunt/README.md

 **Analyst:** Peter Van Rossum
 **Date Completed:** 21-September-2025
-**Environment Investigated:** Environment Investigated An Azure-based enterprise cloud environment representing a modern corporate network with roughly 1,000 licensed endpoints under centralized security management.
+**Environment Investigated:** An Azure-based enterprise cloud environment representing a modern corporate network with roughly 1,000 licensed endpoints under centralized security management.
 The environment integrates Microsoft Defender for Endpoint (MDE) for host-level telemetry and protection, and Microsoft Sentinel as the SIEM/SOAR platform for log aggregation, correlation, and incident response.
-This setup provides realistic enterprise-scale attack surface visibility—covering Windows endpoints, server workloads, and cloud identities—while allowing analysts to pivot between endpoint detection data in MDE and broader telemetry within Sentinel.
 **Timeframe:** September 16, 2025 – 11:43:46 to 12:43:42 (UTC)
 **Duration:** 59 minutes, 56 seconds